Transl8 Documentation

 1. Each user's translations are cached in the shared translation memory

-2. When User B scans after User A has translated, User B sees those translations from memory (instant, no API cost)
+2. When User B scans after User A has translated, User B sees those translations from memory instantly

 3. Elements owned by other users are skipped during Apply, with clear reporting of which users own which elements